Special Study Articles

 I believe that one of the reasons more people seem to be trying these things out is that our culture has bought into an experimentation mentality that plays on our curiosities and lulls us into the feelings that lead us to want to try new things.
 The online world, movies and shows, music, art, and other avenues of expression make it look cool, exciting, and enticing.
 We are told that all of this is available to us and that there should never be any judgment.
 Just go ahead and enjoy it if it feels good.
 Don’t let anyone tell you it’s wrong.

-From those who claim to be disciples of Jesus and still accept what’s happening, this is all part of the bigger “the Bible doesn’t specifically say we can’t so we can” type of mentality that we are more and more seeing.
+From others who claim to be disciples of Jesus and still accept the cultural trends, this is all part of the bigger “the Bible doesn’t specifically say we can’t so we can” type of mentality that we are more and more seeing.
 For example, this is from an article written by a professed Christian arguing that premarital sex is not a sin (from 2013):

 I realize that this seems a bit fringe, but it illustrates what can happen when this door is opened.
 We know that Scripture condemns all fornication as a work of the flesh that will keep us out of God’s kingdom (1 Cor 6:9-11; Gal 5:19-21).
 That doesn’t stop some from saying that the Bible doesn’t forbid premarital sex, for they just redefine fornication and argue that pre-marital sex is not included in that definition.
 This highlights, of course, one of the great problems we face in dealing with these issues: redefinitions are common.
 Fornication is redefined.
 Terms indicating homosexual practice are redefined.
 Love is redefined.
 Marriage is redefined.
 When we redefine terms, we can pretty much justify and accept anything that is in line with how we feel.
 We simply become our own authorities.